Love Your Wedding, Not Theirs

 If you don’t have good money habits before planning your wedding, it’s a great time to start making healthy financial choices that can develop into habits.
 If you’ve never budgeted before, a wedding is a great opportunity to learn how to create and manage a written budget.
 If saving was never a priority for you, it likely will be necessary ahead of your big day.
 You’ll learn that you have to prioritize your wants and your needs.
 It can also help improve communication with your soon-to-be spouse, which will be critical once your marriage begins.

-What would you say to a bride-to-be who wants her wedding to be the best (it’s a once in a lifetime opportunity, right?), but will need to go into debt to create her dream wedding?
+What would you say to a bride-to-be who wants her wedding to be the best (it’s a once-in-a-lifetime opportunity, right?), but will need to go into debt to create her dream wedding?

-While a wedding is a once in a lifetime event, you still have to prioritize.
+While a wedding is a once-in-a-lifetime event, you still have to prioritize.
 Don’t go into debt for your wedding!
 Decide what is most important to you.
 If a certain band performing at your reception is the highest priority to you, you might have to make some sacrifices on catering or flowers.
 The best way to keep this all in check is to create a budget, specifying how much you will spend on each item, then stick to it!
 You don’t want to have to worry about paying off your wedding while celebrating your first anniversary.

 Why is it tempting to act rich (spending above one’s means) when planning a wedding?

 As we attend other people’s weddings or see photos on Pinterest, it is easy to dream big and want to go overboard when our turn comes.
-After all, it’s a once in a lifetime celebration!
+After all, it’s a once-in-a-lifetime celebration!
 But acting like you’re wealthy – when you aren’t – is only going to lead you deeper into debt and take you away from where you want to be, financially.
 Every decision you make, whether it is to spend more for the designer gown or less on the food, will move you closer to either financial distress or financial success.

 How can couples distinguish their needs from their wants when wedding planning?
 How is this good practice for life?

 As a couple planning a wedding, you have to work together to separate your needs and wants.
 You will each have things that are important to you, so communication is important – both as you are planning your wedding and throughout the rest of your life.
 You have to talk through your priorities, listen to one another and evaluate the costs.
-The key is to prioritize your needs, while planning and saving for your wants.
+The key is to prioritize your needs while planning and saving for your wants.

 How is wedding planning and budgeting the perfect opportunity for couples to begin understanding one another’s approach to finances?

-If you haven’t already discussed money and financial priorities, now it the perfect time.
+If you haven’t already discussed money and financial priorities, now is the perfect time.
 This will provide you an opportunity to figure out each other’s values, as well as your strengths and weaknesses.
 In most couples, the old saying that opposites attract is true.
 Often you will have a planner and a partier.
-One will likely be the person who love to budget and plan, and the other is a bit more of a free spirit when it comes to spending money.
+One will likely be the person who loves to budget and plan, and the other is a bit more of a free spirit when it comes to spending money.
 Find out what each other values in life.
 You have to talk these things out, being completely honest with one another.
 The real key is communication.

 There’s a tension between being at peace with your own life, and being comfortable with where someone else is heading.
 Wedding planning on a budget is a microcosm of this tension.
-Brides not only need to be at peace with their own budgets, but realize that others (whether a Pinterest wedding or a best friend who is engaged) have different budgets and goals.
+Brides not only need to be at peace with their own budgets but realize that others (whether a Pinterest wedding or a best friend who is engaged) have different budgets and goals.
 How can we cultivate contentment with our own limitations?

 Know what you value!
 In today’s society, we let other people define our values and priorities.
 Remember that content people may not always have the best of everything, but they make the best of everything.
 This is definitely true when it comes to weddings.
 Be grateful for what you do have ahead of you – a lifetime of love with an amazing spouse.
 Contentment starts with this kind of gratitude.
 There isn’t room for discontentment in a heart filled with gratitude.
 Gratitude requires humility, and true humility is thinking of ourselves less often.
 It means not flaunting our successes or making a big deal of ourselves.
-Humble people are able to celebrate the successes of others, rather than feel threatened by it.
+Humble people are able to celebrate the successes of others, rather than feel threatened by them.
 It’s important to cheer each other on in their victories.